“Hector—the times that test your character are what make you. When times are hardest, that’s when you have to smile your biggest smile.”

 It was the one she couldn’t smack.

 Mike sauntered away from the angry woman, choosing to sit next to a different angry woman.
-Angry woman 2 refused to divert her gaze from the bar hutch which she guarded with Cerberus-like intensity, yet still managed to fume in his direction even with her shoulders dead colinear with Mike’s.
+Angry woman 2 refused to divert her gaze from the bar hutch that she guarded with Cerberus-like intensity, yet still managed to fume in his direction even with her shoulders dead colinear with Mike’s.
 Ah, this was no good—Claudia had to make every minute of this vacation count, and she wasn’t doing a good job on Mike’s account.
 He’d have to be the one to cheer up the whole family again.
 He’s an old pro.

 “Cabrón,” Claudia whispered through gritted teeth.
 Through feast and famine, good times and bad, Claudia’d kept a piece of her mother’s soul with her; the mother who, it seemed, internalized her dying words so strongly (before death, obviously) that she could hype in the back of a rap video during the goddamn apocalypse.
 Fear and anger were unknown to Claudia Espinosa Castillo.
 Mother’s love could spare Potter from becoming the latest tragic statistic about he-who-shall-not-be-named-induced infant mortality but not seven pretty crappy years of school; here it married with a 30-year juice chaser to shield Claudia from chronic assholishness right up to T-2 min. and then decided, unceremoniously, to peace out.
 Inés and Lily’s love operated on quite different timescales, if you think about it.
 So being, since Inés made sure Claudia here didn’t have to see a quarter of the shit she did, Claudia lacked but a quarter of Inés’s experience dealing with shit.
 Now protection was useless.
 Leave something sous vide long enough and it will disintegrate.